vschelbi/superpoint_transformer_vschelbi/docs/datasets.md

 - create `YourDataModule` class inheriting from `src.datamodules.DataModule`
 - create `configs/datamodule/your_dataset.yaml` config

-Instructions are provided in the docstrings of those classes and you can get inspiration from our code for S3DIS, KITTI-360 and DALES to get started.
+Instructions are provided in the docstrings of those classes, and you can get inspiration from our code for S3DIS, KITTI-360 and DALES to get started.

 We suggest that your config inherits from `configs/datamodule/default.yaml`.
 See